Rdschmps/BDS-RYC/readme.md

 # Ymerssion Project - Initialization Steps

 This project uses **Symfony** as the PHP framework along with **Tailwind CSS** for styling.
+It also integrates **Stripe** for payment processing.
 Below are the steps to properly initialize and configure the project after cloning or retrieving the latest updates.

 ## Prerequisites